 The great thing about WooCommerce is that this free plugin provides shopping carts, product catalogs, online payments, coupons, etc. It’s ideal for those who already have a WordPress site and are familiar with the interface.
 Those who are fine with source code experimenting, and those who are comfortable consulting forums instead of receiving direct support.

 Magento is an eCommerce development system that powers over 200,000 online retailers and offers an extensive variety of analytics.
 It generates SEO-friendly URLs, creates a Google site map, customizes meta keywords and allows for descriptions.
 It’s a system that’s mobile-friendly as well.
 Magento allows for a plethora of CSS customization options, it has an internationally recognized fast load time, and it allows stores to select the hosting company of their choice.
 It’s also easy for store owners to change product descriptions, add images and export reports.
 Magento can host several sites on one back-end admin and supports several currencies/languages.
 Third party integration takes customization to the next level, allowing for major web applications and payment gateways.

 Bonus eCommerce Development Tip!

 You should keep your pages that have out-of-stock products live to ensure you don’t lose the SEO power you’ve built up from those pages.
-If they’re not going to be in stock again and they’ve been permanently discontinued though, you should remove the page.
+If items are not going to be in stock again.
+As well as permanently discontinued.
+You should remove the items from the page.
 You might add some content like ‘similar products’, a sign-up to be alerted when the product will become available again or an offer to backorder the product.

 If you’re interested in learning how an eCommerce website could benefit your business, contact us.
 We can also help with eCommerce marketing if you’re looking to draw in more customers to an already stellar site.